A long time ago in a galaxy far, far away, Housemark set out their guidelines for best practice when running perception surveys.

-Sampling is an area in which we begin to see the 2020 Housemark advice diverging a bit from what will be required by the TSMs.
+Sampling is an area in which we begin to see the 2020 Housemark advice diverging a bit from what is required by TSMs.
 But fear not!
 This divergence is not absolute.

 While some surveys should rightly target all tenants and residents in a certain subsection (all those who have experienced the complaints handling process, for instance), there are some advantages to sampling as Housemark suggests:

 - Response rates.
-By tailoring the survey type to your sample, you can ensure that you’re using the best type for the job - whether it’s postal, over-the-phone, or online.
+By tailoring the survey type to your sample, you can ensure that you’re using the best channel for the job - whether it’s postal, over-the-phone, or online.

 - Survey fatigue.
 What a great second bullet point this one makes!
 But really - even if you’re routing all your surveys through one coordinating point, it can sometimes overwhelm residents.
 Sampling can lessen that burden.